Sorry Mrs. Carter: Music video

 An accompanying music video for the single premiered on Liv's YouTube account on August 4, 2014.
 According to Sharifa Daniels of Vibe, the video was homemade, with the rapper being the main person behind its production.
 In the video, Liv wears risqué clothing while applying lip gloss and examining herself in a mirror.
 She is also shown dressed in a bikini and shawl, and drinking wine to symbolize the breakdown of Beyoncé's marriage to Jay-Z. She performs an "exaggerated eye roll" while mocking the "Surfbort" lyric from Beyoncé's "Drunk in Love".
 Images of tabloid covers featuring Liv, and headlines about her alleged affair with Jay-Z, are shown prominently throughout the video, with one of them including her interview with Life & Style.
 The clip ends with a panning shot across Liv's body.
 The video had over two million views in less than a week following its release.

 Critical reception of the music video was negative.
 It was described as a "cringe video" by SPIN 1038's Georgie Crawford, and "that godawful video" by Cate Sutherland of Life & Style.
 Lauren Weigle of Heavy.com viewed the video as "just another log on the fire for the already fueled divorce rumors surrounding Jay Z and Beyoncé."
-It was called "such an obvious publicity stunt that it's cringeworthy" by Bustle's Kaitlin Reilly, who concluded by comparing the music video to a celebrity's sex tape.
+It was called "such an obvious publicity stunt that it's cringeworthy" by Bustles Kaitlin Reilly, who concluded by comparing the music video to a celebrity's sex tape.